-I thank the students, teachers, parents and other members of the community for your work in bringing this Indooroopilly State High School's Student Code of Conduct together over the last four months.
+I thank the students, teachers, parents and other members of the community for your work in bringing this Indooroopilly State High School's Student Code of Conduct together.
 Your interest and views shared through the process of developing this document have been invaluable.
 It provides a clear explanation of what we expect from students and how we will support them to meet those expectations.